sz-piotr/veryfine/README.md

 # Veryfine

 Veryfine is a delightful expect-style assertion and mocking library for JavaScript.
 It is intended for use with Mocha.
+Main features include:
+- intelligent deep equality checking
+- first class promise support
-Main features include: intelligent deep equality checking, built-in mock functions and hassle-free custom matchers.
+- built-in mock functions
+- hassle-free custom matchers

 [Check out the documentation](https://veryfine.netlify.com/docs)!

 ## Install